A list of useful websites:

 Creative art and craft activities for the very youngest.

 Happy New Year!

 We have started straight back into our learning.
 Year 6 have some important tests in May and although we will be looking at how to do our best in these, we do also learn lots of other exciting things.
 Please look at our newsletter and termly overview to see the other areas of study.
-I am busy planning an Evacuee day for later this half term as our topic is 'What was it like to be an Evacuee?'

 We will be studying World War One.
 If anyone has any artefacts they would be happy to share with us, we would be very grateful.